datayana/datayana.github.io/pages/study/zen/gateless-case2-full.md

 ## Read 2.
 On the law of cause and effect

 > One day a monk asked me, 'Does an enlightened person fall under the law of cause and effect or not?'
 I replied, 'Such a person does not fall under the law of cause and effect.' **With this** I was reborn five hundred times as a fox.
+>
+> He then asked Paichang, "Does an enlightened person fall under the law of cause and effect or not?"
+>
+> Paichang said, "Such a person does not evade the law of cause and effect."
+>
+> **Hearing this**, the old man immediately was enlightened.
+Making his bows he said, "I am released from the body of a fox."

 TODO: Karma is not any cause and effect.
 Example of five orders in Pali Canon.